 Chicken noodle soup with egg noodles is a winter staple.
-It’s such a classic that my family always asks for as soon as the temperature drops.
-I’ve been making it the same was for 15 years.
+It's such a classic that my family always asks for as soon as the temperature drops.
+I've been making it the same was for the last 15 years and it always turns out perfect, with the same results.

 This hearty soup all starts with chicken broth made from a whole chicken and fresh vegetables.
-Making your own broth is so easy and delicious!
+Making your own broth is so easy, delicious and healthy!

 And I promise, when I say it's easy, it is!

-All you will need for the vegetables is carrots, onion, celery, garlic and some fresh parsley (if you can get it).
+All you will need for the vegetables is carrots, onion, celery and some fresh thyeme and parsley (if you can get it).

 It's so much more healthy than the can version.

-When you make the broth (and you should do this) I make it with water, a whole uncooked chicken and vegetables.
+When you make the broth (and you should do this) it's just water, a whole uncooked chicken and vegetables.

 You'll need a larger soup pot for this.

-The entire uncooked whole chicken will go in, then cover it with 8-10 cups of water, along with carrots, celery, onion, a sprig of thyme and garlic.
+The entire uncooked whole chicken will go in, then cover it with 8-10 cups of water, along with carrots, celery, onion, and a sprig of thyme.

 Chopping up these vegetables doesn't have to be pretty.
 There are basically two rounds of vegetables.
 The first round is only to make the broth, so all of those vegetables will get discarded once the broth is done simmering.